mysql/mysql-operator/tests/README.md

 --operator-pull-policy=[Never|IfNotPresent|Always]
     set the pull policy, the default can be found in defaults.py

+--skip-enterprise
+    force to skip all tests related to the enterprise edition, by default it is false

 --skip-oci
     force to skip all OCI tests even if OCI is properly configured, by default it is false